 While tax deductions are a little extra incentive to get new donors to give before the calendar turns over to a new year, your nonprofit needs to rely more on your story and less on the season or tax credits.
 Put together your story, tell it in a compelling and meaningful way and anything can happen.

-Companies, partnerships, foundations, and asks; do whatever it takes to get your board engaged.
+Talk to companies and foundations, form partnerships and make asks—do whatever it takes to get your board engaged.
 Don’t be afraid to ask your community for support and to become an advocate for your organization during this important time.
-In addition, put your existing advocates in a position to succeed by allowing them to lessen the work for you by doing fundraising and engaging other community members on their own.
+In addition, put your existing advocates in a position to succeed by letting them decrease your workload by fundraising and engaging other community members on their own.

 Show genuine appreciation and sincere gratitude with hand-written thank you notes—speak to the impact of a donation if you can.
 For larger gifts, consider a personal email or even a phone call to go above and beyond.
 This simple touch-point keeps your nonprofit in the front of your donors’ mind and it greatly increases the chance they’ll donate to your organization again in the future.

 7. Start planning your next year-end giving campaign

 Pat yourself on the back and do some fist-pumps in the air after your year-end giving campaign is over—it was a lot of hard work, but it’s always well worth it.

 After the quick celebration is over, don’t lose any more time in getting started planning for next year’s year-end giving season.
 Start with basics like reviewing what went right, what went wrong and how you can improve for next time.
 Once you have a solid foundation on how your organization approaches such an important donation season it’s easy to continue to improve on it year-after-year by including more people, making more asks and getting the word out earlier.

 Now, go make your year-end giving campaign the best yet!